-STOP: Why do you think that the repressilator motif leads to this pattern of oscillations?
+STOP: Why do you think that the repressilator motif leads to a pattern of oscillations?

 Because the concentration of X starts out high, with no Y or Z present, the concentration of X briefly increases because its rate of production exceeds its rate of degradation.
 With no Y or Z particles present, there are none to degrade or be repressed, and so the concentrations of these particles start increasing as well.
 However, because X particles begin at high concentration, the repression reaction X + Y → X prevents the concentration of Y from growing as fast as the concentration of Z.

 As a result, Z and X have switched roles.
-Because there is a high concentration of Z, and the concentration of Y is increasing, the reaction Y + Z → Y will be frequent and reduce the concentration of Z. Furthermore, because the concentration of X has decreased, and the concentration of Y is still relatively low, the reaction X + Y → X will occur less often, allowing the concentration of Y to continue to rise.
+Because the concentration of Z is high and the concentration of Y is increasing, the reaction Y + Z → Y will occur frequently and reduce the concentration of Z. Furthermore, because the concentration of X has decreased and the concentration of Y is still relatively low, the reaction X + Y → X will occur less often, allowing the concentration of Y to continue to rise.
 Eventually, the decrease in the concentration of Z and the increase in the concentration of Y will account for the third (red) peak in the figure above.